-First, some of these individuals and organizations have been exposed to bad ergonomics - or what, in a recent article on this topic, Ian Chong (1996) labels "voodoo ergonomics" - either in the form of products or work environments that are professed to be ergonomically designed but are not, or in which the so-called ergonomics was done by incompetent persons.
-This, indeed, is a concern, particularly when persons lacking professional training pass themselves off as ergonomists or human factors professionals or tout their services as a panacea for almost anything.
-It is one of the major reasons that both establishing educational standards for professional education in human factors/ergonomics and professional certification have become top priority issues for the International Ergonomics Association and, indeed, for many national human factors/ergonomics societies and governmental groups, such as the European Union.
+First, some of these individuals and organizations have been exposed to bad ergonomics - or what, in a recent article on this topic, Ian Chong (1996) labels as "voodoo ergonomics" - either in the form of products or work environments which are professed to be ergonomically designed, but are not, or in which the so-called ergonomics was done by incompetent persons.
+This, indeed, is a concern - particularly when persons lacking professional training pass themselves off as ergonomists or human factors professionals; or tout their services as a panacea for almost anything.
+It is one of the major reasons that both establishing educational standards for professional education in human factors/ergonomics and professional certification have become top priority issues for the International Ergonomics Association and, indeed, for many national human factors/ergonomics societies and governmental groups - such as the European Union.

 Another reason, well known to us, is that "everyone is an operator" (Mallett, 1995).
-Everyone "operates" systems on a daily basis, such as an automobile, computer, television, and telephone; thus, it is very easy to naively assume from our operator experience that human factors is nothing more than "common sense."
-Most experienced ergonomists have their own personal list of "common sense" engineering design decisions that have resulted in serious accidents, fatalities, or just plain poor usability.
-Buy me a beer and I'll be glad to tell you some of my personal ergonomics "war stories."
-I also would refer you to Steve Casey's book, Set Phasers on Stun (Santa Barbara, CA: Aegean; ISBN 0-9636178-7-7 hc).
+Everyone "operates" systems on a daily basis, such an automobile, computer, television, and telephone; and thus, it is very easy to naively assume from our operator experience that Human Factors is nothing more than "common sense".
+Most experienced ergonomists have their own personal list of "commonsense" engineering design decisions that have resulted in serious accidents, fatalities, or just plain poor usability.
+Buy me a beer and I will be glad to tell you some of my personal ergonomics "war stories."
+I also would refer you to Steve Casey's book, Set Phasers on Stun.

-Third, I believe we sometimes expect organizational decision makers to proactively support human factors/ergonomics simply because it is the right thing to do.
-Like God, mother, and apple pie, it is hard to argue against doing anything that may better the human condition, and so that alone should be a compelling argument for actively supporting the use of our discipline.
+Third, I believe we sometimes expect organizational decision-makers to proactively support human factors/ergonomics simply because it is the right thing to do.
+Like God, mother, and apple pie, it is hard to argue against doing anything that may better the human condition, and so, that alone should be a compelling argument for actively supporting use of our discipline.
 In reality, managers have to be able to justify any investment in terms of its concrete benefits to the organization - to the organization's ability to be competitive and survive.
 That something "is the right thing to do" is, by itself, an excellent but decidedly insufficient reason for managers actually doing it.

-Finally, and perhaps most important, as a group, we have done a poor job of documenting and advertising the cost-benefits of good ergonomics - of getting the word out that most often, good ergonomics is good economics.
+Finally, and perhaps most importantly, as a group, we have done a poor job of documenting and advertising the cost-benefits of good ergonomics - of getting the word out that most often, good ergonomics is good economics.
 In fact, that the ergonomics of economics is the economics of ergonomics.

-As one attempt to rectify this situation, I want to share with you a broad spectrum of ergonomics applications that my predecessor as HFES president, Tom Eggemeier, and I have collected from within the United States and elsewhere, in which the costs and economic benefits were documented.
+As one attempt to rectify this situation, I want to share with you a broad spectrum of ergonomics applications that my predecessor as HFES President, Tom Eggemeier, and I have collected from within the U.S. and elsewhere, where the costs and economic benefits were documented.